The Story of the Stars

 But it was too late.
 The nectar had already passed his throat.
 He could not die.

-And so the serpent became two beings that will live forever: Rahu, the head — all hunger, all ambition, all forward motion with no body to ground it.
-And Ketu, the tail — all intuition, all memory, all spiritual mastery with no eyes to see where it's going.
+And so the serpent became two beings that will live forever: Rahu (North Node), the head — all hunger, all ambition, all forward motion with no body to ground it.
+And Ketu (South Node), the tail — all intuition, all memory, all spiritual mastery with no eyes to see where it's going.

 The head chases the Sun and Moon across the sky to this day.
 When it catches them, it swallows them — and we call it an eclipse.
 The light disappears into the serpent's mouth, and for a few minutes the world holds its breath.
 Then the light emerges from the severed neck, because nothing Rahu swallows can stay.